-pluggable resource allocation policy (e.g. fair sharing, priority, or other).
-The default policy is Dominant Resource Fairness (DRF) [14].
+The Mesos Master is configured so that it executes on its own physical node and with high availability via shadow Masters.
+The Master makes offers to frameworks using a pluggable resource allocation policy (e.g. fair sharing, priority, or other).
+The default policy is Dominant Resource Fairness (DRF) [16].
 DRF attempts to fairly allocate combinations of resources by prioritizing the framework with the minimum dominant share of resources.

 The dominant resource of a framework is the resource for which the framework holds the largest fraction of the total amount of that resource in the system.
-For example, if a framework has been allocated 2 CPUs out of 10 and 512MB out of 1GB of memory, its dominant resource is memory $(2/10 \ CPUs < 512/1024 \ memory)$ .
-The dominant share of a framework is the fraction of the dominant resource that it has been allocated $(512/1024 \ or \ 1/2)$ in this example).
-The Mesos Master makes offers to the framework with the smallest dominant share of resources, which results in a fair share policy with a set of attractive properties (share guarantee, strategy-proofness, Pareto efficiency, and others) [14].
+For example, if a framework has been allocated 2 CPUs out of 10 and 512MB out of 1GB of memory, its dominant resource is memory $(2/10 \ CPUs < 512/1024 \ memory)$.
+The dominant share of a framework is the fraction of the dominant resource that it has been allocated $(512/1024 \ or \ 1/2 \ in this example)$.
+The Mesos Master makes offers to the framework with the smallest dominant share of resources, which results in a fair share policy with a set of attractive properties (share guarantee, strategy-proofness, Pareto efficiency, and others) [16].
 We employ the default DRF scheduler in Mesos for this study.

-The framework implementations that we consider include the open source analytics systems Apache Hadoop [1], Apache Spark [6], and Apache Storm [8].
+The framework implementations that we consider include the open source analytics systems Apache Hadoop [1], Apache Spark [2], and Apache Storm [3].
 Hadoop implements the popular MapReduce programming model via a scalable, fault tolerant and, distributed batch system.
-Spark extends this model and system with an in-memory data-structure for Resilient Distributed Datasets (RDDs) [46].
+Spark extends this model and system with an in-memory data-structure for Resilient Distributed Datasets (RDDs) [18].
 Finally, Storm provides distributed, fault tolerant, real-time processing of streaming data.
-All frameworks leverage the Hadoop Distributed File System (HDFS) [18] for data persistence and durability.
-Each of these frameworks makes different design and implementation tradeoffs (which result in different strengths and weaknesses), each is amenable to varying types of big data processing, analysis, and programming models, and each have had numerous applications written for them by developers [17, 38, 39].
+All frameworks leverage the Hadoop Distributed File System (HDFS) [19] for data persistence and durability.
+Each of these frameworks makes different design and implementation trade-offs (which result in different strengths and weaknesses), each is amenable to varying types of big data processing, analysis, and programming models, and each have had numerous applications written for them by developers [20-22].
+For example, other studies show that Spark is much faster than Hadoop under normal conditions [23,24], but that Hadoop has better fault-tolerance characteristics [23].
+Moreover, Spark is using Resilient Distributed Datasets that make it a better choice compared to Hadoop for iterative algorithms, as it avoids repeated and costly reads and writes to/from HDFS, but this same mechanism is what slows it down compared to Hadoop when there is no data re-use on the workflow [6] or when data shuffling efficiency determines the performance [23].